-They’re Vaccinated, But They Still Can’t Travel To See Loved Ones
+They’re Vaccinated, But They Still Can’t Travel To See Their Loved Ones

 Families who have been separated for well over a year due to COVID travel bans want you to know that #LoveIsNotTourism.